 If the brakes on an 18-wheeler or another truck failed suddenly without any warning, but the truck driver and the company that owns the truck conducted the required inspections and maintenance, the brakes may have been defective.
 As a result, a plaintiff seeking damages may be able to pursue a product liability claim against the company that manufactured the brakes.

 A plaintiff who ultimately establishes that another party is liable for causing a truck accident generally may be awarded the cost of any medical treatment for injuries caused by the accident, out-of-pocket costs, and compensation for any lost earnings caused by his or her injuries.
-He or she may also be able to recover damages for the emotional distress, suffering, and pain caused by the accident.Discuss Your Options with a Manchester Attorney
+He or she may also be able to recover damages for the emotional distress, suffering, and pain caused by the accident.Discuss Your Options class="no-spacing-list" a Manchester Attorney

 It is critical for 18-wheelers and other trucks to have adequate braking ability.
 If you were involved in an accident caused by inadequate braking ability, the personal injury lawyers at Stephen Law Group possess the skills and experience needed to help you seek the best legal result available under the facts of your case.
 We represent people in lawsuits arising out of truck accidents in Manchester, as well as in other cities in New Hampshire and Massachusetts.
 You can contact us at 877-663-1007 or via our form online to set up a meeting.